 VET subjects can contribute to the Higher School Certificate.
 Industry Framework Courses are able to contribute to an ATAR.
 However, Board Endorsed Courses (BEC) do not contribute to the calculation of an ATAR.

 Students may have their current knowledge, skills and experience relevant to the units of competency within the course recognised, provided they can produce current, quality evidence of their achieved competency.

-Students can commence an apprenticeship (Stage 1) or complete a traineeship while at school (Year 10, 11 and/or 12).
+Students can commence an apprenticeship (Stage 1) or complete a traineeship while at school.

 Complaints & Appeals

-If you have concerns about aspects of the course, such as resources, facilities, another person, an assessment task or result, you have the right to raise your concerns with the College.
-Please contact the VET Co-ordinator.
+If students have concerns about aspects of the course, such as resources, facilities, another person, an assessment task or result, they have the right to raise their concerns with the College.
+Please contact the VET Coordinator.